 - QC-custom-fieldhandler.pxml Test a custom field handler which will be used by the QC connector to translate all occurrences of a given text string in "Description".

-- QC-RallyUsernameToQcUser.pxml An example of a custom field handler (we called it
+- QC-RallyUsernameToQcUser.pxml A custom field handler (named

 - QC-Copy-TestCases-and-Steps.pxml Used to copy Rally's "Test Cases" and "Steps" to QC, and to copy QC's "Tests" and "Design Steps" to Rally.